k504866430/omniauth-eventbrite/README.md

 # OmniAuth Eventbrite

-This gem contains the Eventbrite strategy for OmniAuth 1.0.
+This gem contains the Eventbrite strategy for OmniAuth 2.0.

+*Notice*: Versions 0.0.1 through 0.0.5 use Eventbrite API v1, which is due to be deprecated within two months of 2015-04-30.
+Versions after that will use Eventbrite API v3.
+This will affect the user_id that you get back from the API but your auth_token should remain the same.

 ## Installing